AlinNast/CricketAndAnt1/README.md

     Log 16/10/22:
-Mobile controllers added, now i should design at least the main character to start to have an ideea about animations and 2D design meanwhile, i should finish the intro level design-->
+Mobile controllers added, now i should design at least the main character to start to have an ideea about animations and 2D design meanwhile, i should finish the intro level design

+    Log 16/10/22:
+I tiped my toes in gimp and did some 2D animation, i can imagine doing it better but for the first idle animation of the Cricket its ok.
+Now that i got ahang of i have to do the other 6 animations of the cricket meanwhile i should finish the intro level design-->